MicrosoftDocs/visualstudio-docs/docs/code-quality/fxcop-unported-deprecated-rules.md

 ---
-description: "The following FxCop legacy analysis rules are deprecated and won't be implemented as analyzers."
+description: The following FxCop legacy analysis rules are deprecated and won't be implemented as analyzers.
 title: Deprecated rules
 ms.date: 05/21/2019
 ms.topic: reference